Canonization of Father Theodore Foley, C.P.

 This I ask through Christ Our Lord.
 AMEN

-The Passionist Province of St. Paul of the Cross (Eastern United States) is in the process of Canonization for one of our former Superior Generals who is from this Province.
+The Passionist Province of St. Paul of the Cross (Eastern United States) is in the process of Canonization for one of our former Superior Generals who was from this Province.

 The first stage of the process is over and Father Theodore has been declared, by the Vatican, as a "Servant of God."
 The next stage is that God must confirm Theodore's presence in heaven with a miracle.
 If you have a serious illness please pray for Father Theodore Foley to intercede for you at the throne of God so that your request can be granted.
 Should you receive a miracle, due to the intercession of Father Foley, please contact us so that we can further our brother's journey to sainthood.